Woodbury Langdon: Legacy

 Governor and historian William Plumer reflected:

 He was a man of great independence and decision - bold, keen and sarcastic, and spoke his mind of men and measures with great freedom ... .He was naturally inclined to be arbitrary and haughty, but his sense of what was right, and his pride prevented him from doing intentional evil.

 Langdon's neoclassical mansion was purchased in 1830 by a company which converted it into an inn called The Rockingham House.
 In 1870, it was purchased by Frank Jones, local alemaker and hotelier, who had it remodeled and enlarged into the city's most fashionable hotel.
 A fire in 1884 badly damaged the building except for Woodbury Langdon's original dining room, which was retained when the hotel was rebuilt the following year.
 The Rockingham Hotel is today a condominium.

+Langdon is mentioned on a New Hampshire historical marker, number 127 in Portsmouth, which is primarily about his brother.